aptech/docs/docs/cc/mathematical-functions.rst

 :doc:`../log`                  Computes the log (base 10) of each element.
 :doc:`../mbesseli`             Computes modified and exponentially scaled modified Bessels of the first kind of the nth order.
 :doc:`../pi`                   Returns :math:`\pi`.
-:doc:`../polygamma`            Computes the polygamma function of order n.
+:doc:`../polygamma`            Computes the polygamma function of order :math:`n`.
 :doc:`../psi`                  Computes the psi (or digamma) function.
 :doc:`../sin`                  Computes sine.
 :doc:`../sinh`                 Computes the hyperbolic sine.